PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

   kind
   ```

-The Kubernetes cluster with name `dev-cluster` is not available.
+The Kubernetes cluster with name `dev-cluster` will be deleted.

-#### 4. Restore cluster from the Velero Backup stored in MinIO storage
+### 4. Restore cluster from the Velero Backup stored in MinIO storage
 - Create an empty Kubernetes cluster with the name `dev-cluster`.
   ```bash
   $ kind create cluster --name=dev-cluster